codeforpdx/symptomsurvey_backend/README.md

 To start the application just run `flask run` from the command line.
 The site should start and connect to your local mongo database.

+## Adding migrations

+Migrations may be added with the `npm run create <migration name>` script.
+This command will add a file to the "migrations" directory with all of the boilerplate for `migrate-mongo` in place.
+You just need to add any relevant mongo database operations to the `up` method within `module.exports`.
+Be sure that you add appropriate database operations to the `down` method that undo whatever your `up` operations do.